Blood circulation

 Article on the role and functioning of blood circulation

 Welcome to this article dedicated to blood circulation and the crucial role it plays in the human body.
-You will discover how this complex system transports oxygen, nutrients and removes waste to keep our organs healthy.
-Before you begin , test your knowledge with this quick quiz.
+You'll discover how this complex system transports oxygen and nutrients and removes waste to keep our organs healthy.
+Before you begin, test your knowledge with this quick quiz.

 Test your knowledge of blood circulation

-Question 1: What type of blood vessel carries oxygen-rich blood from the heart?
+Question 1: What type of blood vessel carries oxygen-rich blood away from the heart?

 Question 2: Which part of the heart pumps blood to the rest of the body?